Raja Beta Reloaded!

 I recall being more exhausted this week than I had been in a long time.
 My feet would be in agony after all those hours of standing in the kitchen, and I would sometimes go to bed crying due to sheer exhaustion.

-At the same time, I thought about how my mother had done this for her family every day of her adult life - thankless labour for thankless benefactors.
+In this period, I thought a lot about how my mother lived this life every day - thankless labour for thankless benefactors.
 I called her and just wept.

 As I choked on my words of gratitude, my mother actually started laughing.
 She thought I was pranking her, and asked me to tell her what I really wanted to talk about.